SpikeLab-CL/xgboost_realtime_predictions/readme.md

 #### In production

-Now you have to save `model.dill` in your app directory
+Now you have to save `model.dill` in a Google Cloud Storage bucket.

 Create a file called `config.py` and add the following data:
 ```
 config = {
-    "model_path":"app/path_to_model/model.dill",
-    "threshold": 0.5 #threshold for the class
+    "threshold": 0.5,
+    "bucket":"gcs_bucket_name",
+    "model_gs_path":"path/to/model.dill"
 }
 ```
 Open the file `app.yaml` and set: